gaufde/mvi-file-attachment/README.md

   - Meta Box Columns 1.2.15+
   - Meta Box Tooltip 1.1.6+

-## Pitfalls
+## Contributions and Support
-The plugin does not check to see if the proper MB extensions are installed.
-If you do not have them running, the plugin will throw many errors and break the site.
-Deactivate it via FTP by re-naming its directory in the plugins folder.

-Suggestions are welcome, but please keep in mind I can provide little support for this project.
+Contributions are welcome, but please keep in mind I can provide little support for this project.
 It is shared for free to help get you started on making your own solution for similar tasks.

 ## Features

 - Submissions are stored in a custom table.
 - Download links expire after 24 hrs.
 - Download links hide the direct path to the file.